 For longest term use we recommend you follow our linen care guide which has been reccomended to us by our maker, who specialises in the manufacture of premium stonewashed linens.
-As the fabric has been stonewashed you should pay special care to the guide.
+As the fabric has been stonewashed you should pay special attention to the care guide.
 And, most of all, enjoy your beautiful linen.

 Pure linen bedding.
 100% genuine French flax, woven under specific instruction in China.